Keytoyze/Malody2Osu/README.md

-# Malody2Osu
+# Mania-Lab
-Conversion tools for converting maps of Malody into OSU!
+A set of tools about MUG mania maps.

+## DONE
+- convert mc/mcz into osu/osz
+- very very simple web interface

 ## TODO
-- conversion algorithm
+- support more options about converting
+- support more maps type such as LR2, ett, RM...
+- change the speed of maps
+- convert into LN
-- web interface
+- nice web interface